Straight to content

 Published on:

-The To plant or not to Plant initiative will rehabilitate at least 30.000 ha of mangroves supporting biodiversity conservation, human well-being and mitigating climate change.
-This is achieved by helping NGOs, government agencies, private sector and local communities to apply best practice in mangrove restoration, and by enabling them to upscale their work to a larger scale.
+The To plant or not to Plant initiative will rehabilitate of at least 30.000 ha of mangroves supporting biodiversity conservation, human well-being and mitigating climate change.
+This is achieved by helping NGOs, government agencies, private sector and local communities to apply best practices in mangrove restoration, and by enabling them to upscale their work.

 The project is rooted in the realisation that while many tens of millions of euros have been spent on mangrove restoration in recent years, the majority of these restoration projects has failed.
 With success rates ranging between 15-20% a lot of conservation funding has gone to wasteThis failure is the result of the use of inadequate restoration techniques and a failure to resolve socio-economic and institutional barriers to effective restoration.